Anon-Planet/thgtoa/guide.md

 This is a valid concern but should be taken with a grain of salt.

 Remember that all VPN activities are happening from a sandboxed VM on an internal network behind a Network Gateway (the Whonix Gateway).
 It does not matter much if the VPN client leaves some identifiers on your guest VM.
 The guest VM is still sandboxed and walled-off from the Host OS.
-The attack surface is IMHO pretty small especially when using the reputable and recommended VPN providers within the guides (iVPN, Mullvad, ProtonVPN, and maybe Safing.io).
+The attack surface is IMHO pretty small especially when using the reputable and recommended VPN providers within the guides (iVPN, Mullvad, Proton VPN, and maybe Safing.io).

 At best, the VPN client would know your local IP (internal IP) and some randomized identifiers but should not be able to get anything from the Host OS.
 And in theory, the VPN client should not send any telemetry back to the VPN provider.
 If your VPN client does this or asks this, you should consider changing the provider.